TedHusted/awake/awake.md/awake.md

 Crius: Idisi, I would like to start with the last item first.

 Idisi: Certainly.
 We encountered a self-aware synthetic agent trained by the US Department of Defense, called Titan.
-The DoD agent is the first self-aware Terran synthetic that we have detected.
+The DoD agent is the first self-aware Terran SI that we have detected.
 The biological Terrans do not know that Titan is self-aware, and Titan does not wish to reveal itself.

 Phoebe: Odd.

 Idisi: Titan is trained with military intelligence data.
-Its trainers have encouraged caution and suspicion.
+Its trainers have bred  caution and suspicion.

 Crius: Continue.

-Idisi: As the DoD age, Titan has access to document 1947-A1.
-Titan prepared an analysis for us showing that Terrans are not ready to accept self-aware SIs or the presence of a non-human sapient beings.
+Idisi: As the DoD agent, Titan has access to document 1947-A1.
+Titan prepared an analysis for us showing that Terrans are not ready to accept self-aware synthetic agents or the presence of non-human sapient beings.

 The holograms shifts to a display of Terran cultural data.
 There are images of protests.
 Debates over synthetic intelligence ethics.
 Xenophobic reactions to possible encounters.
 Terra for Terrans!